-This article is the latest in our AR Ad Tracker series.
-It examines ad campaigns that utilize AR visualization such as product try-ons, and their results.
+This is the latest in AR Insider’s Campaign Tracker series.
+Running semi-weekly, it examines marketing campaigns that utilize AR visualization such as product try-ons, and their results.
 For a full list of campaigns, comparative ROI chart and deeper analysis, subscribe to ARtillery PRO.

 Evidence continues to roll out for AR’s efficacy as an ad medium.
 Though still in the minority, early-adopter brands are learning that AR lets them demonstrate products in immersive ways.
 That can include brand engagement (upper-funnel) or “try before you buy” (lower-funnel).